cameronpit/Unblocker/GUIDE.md

 ## Installing the app

-I wrote _Unblocker_ in order to get some experience in Swift programmming, and also to discover what resources in time and memory are required to solve the _Unblock Me_ puzzle.
+I wrote _Unblocker_ in order to get some experience in Swift programming, and also to discover what resources in time and memory are required to solve the _Unblock Me_ puzzle.
 I have posted the code on GitHub because I thought other programmers might find it interesting.
 I have not submitted the app to the App Store.

 In order to install the app: